Skip to footer content

 IronPDF in Inherited Classes

-A feature-rich library called IronPDF was created to make working with PDF documents in C# easier.
-By integrating IronPDF with inherited classes, you may improve the functionality of your application and create, manipulate, and more PDFs with ease.
+IronPDF enhances the ease of working with PDF documents in C#.
+By incorporating IronPDF with inherited classes, you can extend the functionality of your application to create and manipulate PDFs effortlessly.

 The Advantages of Inheritance with IronPDF

-• Organized Code Organisation: By establishing a class hierarchy, inheritance helps to foster an organized code organization.
-You can create classes specifically for handling PDFs with IronPDF integration and still have a clean, well-organized codebase.
+• Organized Code Structure: Inheritance promotes a well-organized code structure.
+You can create classes that specifically handle PDFs with IronPDF while maintaining a clean codebase.

-To expand the capabilities of PdfDocument, particularly for IronPDF integration, let's build a class named IronPdfDocument:
+To extend the capabilities of PdfDocument for IronPDF integration, let's create a class named IronPdfDocument:

 using IronPdf;